xeome/notes.xeome.dev/content/notes/JomOS.md

 We use tuned systctl values, udev rules and other configurations.
 We also provide a optimized repo with march=x86-64-v3 support (CachyOS repos) which comes with a notable performance boost.
 It depends on your cpu if it does support that, but you dont need to worry about it - the installer will detect the correct µarch and adjust to your system.
 Custom tuned kernel is also planned.
 For more information refer to [[notes/JomOS Optimizations]].

-## Default browser Thorium

-As far as I am aware, Thorium is the fastest browser available.
-It also makes use of some of the compiler optimizations we use, as well as others; for more information, see [[notes/Thorium]].

 ## Screenshots